How to Choose the Best Cutting Board

 Believe it or not, you can now purchase antibacterial/odor-control cutting boards…but please don’t!
 As we’ve discussed in previous posts, antibacterial chemicals such as triclosan, marketed now as Microban, fuel the proliferation of superbugs2 and are not good for your body’s microbiome.
 Fortunately, wood and bamboo cutting boards have natural antibacterial properties which keeps germs from building up.

 Recommended Cutting BoardsWho knew there was so much to consider when choosing a cutting board?
 Fortunately, there are some wonderful companies who make this process easy.
-Our favorite brands are Greener Chef, Canaryware, and Urthware.
+Our favorite brands are Greener Chef, Canaryware, Treeboard, Our Place and Urthware.
+The Our Place cutting board is made of walnut wood which is naturally antimicrobial and very durable.
 Urthware carries a wide variety of naturally safe, sustainably harvested, glue-free, formaldehyde-free, petroleum-free cutting boards.
 Some of our favorite Urthware Cutting Board Products Include:

 - Easy Handle